learn-byte/interactive-p5js-background/course/01-Intro-to-p5js/02-p5js-hello-world.md

-#Simple p5.js sketch
+# Simple p5.js sketch

-How do you write a hello world for a visual programming langauge?
-Circles seem to be a favorite basic shape to start drawing with!
+### How do you write a hello world for a visual programming langauge?
+Draw circles!

 Every p5.js sketch needs two basic functions to do anything interesting.
 A `setup()` function and a `draw()` function.